rayangdn/RoadMind/README.md

 **Authors:** Rayan Gauderon & Mouhamad Rawas
 **Course:** Deep Learning for Autonomous Vehicles
-**Date:** May 16, 2025
+**Date:** May 23, 2025

-## Overview — Milestone 2
+## Overview — Milestone 3

 This repository contains the implementation of an end-to-end trajectory planner for autonomous vehicles as part of the DLAV course project.
 The goal is to predict future trajectories of a self-driving car based on sensor data.

-For Milestone 2, we've enhanced our model with perception-aware planning through auxiliary tasks:
+For Milestone 3, we've enhanced our model to address the challenging sim-to-real gap, enabling more robust performance in real-world scenarios.

-- Camera RGB image
-- Vehicle's motion history
-- **New: Depth estimation as auxiliary task**
-- **New: Semantic segmentation as auxiliary task**
+### Key Challenges in Milestone 3:
+- No depth or semantic labels available in real-world data
+- Domain shift between simulated and real-world environments
+- Greater visual complexity and environmental variability

 ## Model & Training Method

 ### Architecture Overview

-Our enhanced model, **RoadMind**, has been upgraded with additional components:
+Our model, **RoadMind**, consits of several key components:

-1. **Image Encoder**: We now use a pretrained EfficientNet-B0 backbone to extract visual features, which provides a stronger foundation for our perception tasks.
+1. **Image Encoder**: Apretrained EfficientNet-B0 backbone to extract visual features, which provides strong foundation for our perception tasks.

-2. **Trajectory Encoder**: A GRU network (now with 2 layers) that processes the vehicle's historical trajectory data, including optional dynamics features.
+2. **Trajectory Encoder**: A GRU network with 2 layers that processes the vehicle's historical trajectory data, including optional dynamics features.

 3. **Feature Fusion Module**: Combines visual features and trajectory information with enhanced connectivity.

 4. **Trajectory Decoder**: Generates the predicted future trajectory points.

-5. **New: Depth Decoder**: An auxiliary decoder that predicts depth information from image features, helping the model understand the 3D structure of the scene.

-6. **New: Semantic Decoder**: An auxiliary decoder that performs semantic segmentation with 15 classes, providing the model with an understanding of road elements.

 The architecture incorporates several advanced techniques:
-- Multi-task learning with weighted loss functions
-- Auxiliary tasks for improved feature learning
-- **New: Dynamics features** (optional) including velocity and acceleration
+- **Dynamics features** (optional) including velocity and acceleration
 - Dropout for regularization (optimized rate of 0.4)

 ### Training Configuration